vhnunes/nano-sauce/readme.md

             Player.StartStrong();

 In **GameAnalytics** you can visualize the **cohort** of each player by his **custom_01** tracked by default on any event.
 It`s possible to use the **Dimensions > Custom 1** filter to visualize in a graph and compare data.

+### Sample
+You can found an complete sample implementation at folder **NanoSauce/Sample** that includes a scene and code.

 ## Building